endroid/qr-code/README.md

 ## License

 This bundle is under the MIT license.
-For the full copyright and license information please view the LICENSE file that was distributed with this source code.7
+For the full copyright and license information please view the LICENSE file that was distributed with this source code.